bertcafecito/my-town-square/content/calendar.md

 +++
 date = '2025-12-18T16:29:48-05:00'
 draft = false
-title = 'Community Calendar'
+title = 'Event Calendar'
 layout = 'calendar'
 +++

-View upcoming community events in Bayonne.
+Browse upcoming community events in Bayonne, NJ.
+Click on any date to see events scheduled for that day.